 Employers in Georgia must provide a safe working environment under federal and state laws.
 If conditions are unsafe, workers have recourse.
 They should first report their concerns to their employer.
 They can then also involve the federal or state Occupational Safety and Health Administration (OSHA).
 Below are some of the basic things all workers in Georgia need to know about making a report.
-If there are any doubts, workers’ compensation attorneys can offer advice on how to proceed.
+If there are any doubts, our Douglasville workers’ compensation attorneys can offer advice on how to proceed.

 What is the Occupational Safety and Health Administration and Who Does it Cover?

 The Occupational Safety and Health Act (OSH Act) is a federal law which requires employers to maintain a safe working environment.
 Workplaces should be free from conditions that can cause injury, illness or death.
 OSHA enforces this act and establishes the necessary safety standards.

 The OSH Act protects most employees of private businesses.
 They have coverage either by the Federal OSHA or by an OSHA-approved state plan.
 Federal OSHA also covers certain workers who face exclusion from state plans.
 These include some who work in maritime industries or on military bases.

 State and local government agency workers not covered by federal OSHA.
 However, they are protected under the OSH Act if they work in states with OSHA-approved programs.
 Federal government employees are covered under a separate program.
 Agency heads have a duty to provide safe working conditions.

 - Farms which employ only immediate family members

 - Mining, nuclear, transportation and other industries that are regulated by other Federal agencies.

 Responsibilities of Employers under the OSH Act Explained by Douglasville Workers’ Compensation Attorneys